So you want to schedule tweets on Twitter for free.

-Twitter launched a scheduling tool back in May 29, 2020.
+Twitter launched a scheduling tool back on May 29, 2020.

-Users can now schedule tweets in the Twitter web app without the need of a third-party tool.
+Users can now schedule tweets in the Twitter web app without the need for a third-party tool.

 Just compose a tweet like you normally would on the Twitter web app, click on the calendar icon, and select a date and time to schedule it.